Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 Even if you fail to reach “appropriate” savings by retirement, it doesn’t have to spoil your retirement.

-Study after study shows that money, while helpful, is not crucial to happiness.
+Study after study shows that money is not crucial to happiness (beyond what's necessary for food, shelter and healthcare).

 generally be much happier than an isolated man with 10 Lambos in his garage.